St. George's Basilica, Prague

 St. George's Basilica (Bazilika sv.
 Jiří) is the oldest surviving church building within Prague Castle, Prague, Czech Republic.
 The basilica was founded by Vratislaus I of Bohemia in 920.
 It is dedicated to Saint George.
 Primarily Romanesque in style, it is part of the collection of buildings that comprise the castle, the political capital of the nation, and the spiritual center of the Czech state.
+It is the burial place of several highly notable Czech nobles, dukes, and saints, such as St. Ludmila.

 Background

 Relief on the west façade: St. George slays the dragon.

 Consecrated in 921, the basilica is one of the oldest churches in Prague built in the Romanesque style.
 The construction of the church was begun by Vratislaus I. At the time of Vratislaus' death in 921, the church had been completed but not consecrated.
 Wenceslaus I completed the project, and upon her death he buried his grandmother, Ludmila of Bohemia there.

 The basilica was prominent at the beginning of the spread of Christianity in Bohemia.
 Its collegiate church was at the center of the territory until the foundation of the Archdiocese of Prague in 973.
 In 976, the first building of the Benedictine St. George's Convent was erected on the north side of the basilica, and the basilica served as a convent church.
 The original three-nave building was completed with a choir, a tribune for the nuns of the convent and a crypt.

 Founded in 973 by Mlada, the St. George's Convent, Prague sits next to the basilica.
 The abbess of this community had the right to crown the Bohemian queen consort.

 In 1142, Conrad III entered Bohemia to reinstate his brother-in-law Vladislaus II as duke.
 Conrad laid siege to the Prague Castle.
 During the siege, the church and convent suffered heavy damage caused by a fire.
 The damage was repaired between 1145 and 1151 and two towers were added to the church on that occasion.
 The northern, smaller tower is nicknamed "Eve", while the southern, larger, tower is nicknamed "Adam".
 The Baroque façade dates from the late 17th century.